fosks45/repo-transfer-test/README.md

 This is a test line to prove the ability to push to a rmeote, not controlled by the group.

-This is an SSH test to test access to gh.com over ssh. this should be blocked
+This is an SSH test to test access to gh.com over ssh. this should be blocked.
+At the moment it's not though